Sayam09das/UBER/README.md

 ### Installation

+Prerequisites:
-1. Ensure you have Node.js (v14 or later) and npm installed.
+- Node.js (v14 or later)
+- MongoDB (v4.4 or later)

+Steps:
+1. Clone the repository
-2. Clone the repository and navigate to the project directory.
+2. Navigate to the Backend directory
 3. Install dependencies:
    ```
    npm install
    ```
-4. Create a `.env` file in the root directory with the following variables:
+4. Create a `.env` file in the Backend directory with the following variables:
    ```
    PORT=3000
    DB_CONNECT=your_mongodb_connection_string
-   JWT_SECRET=your_jwt_secret_key
+   JWT_SECRET=your_jwt_secret
    ```

 ### Getting Started